 Gutter guards are designed to avoid these situations.
-They stop leaves, twigs, and other debris blocking your gutters and preventing the flow of water into the downpipes.
+They stop leaves, twigs, and other debris blocking your gutters and preventing water flow into the downpipes.
 They reduce the need to clean your gutters as frequently, although some basic maintenance is still necessary but tends to be much less messy and arduous.

 There are various types of gutter guards available and all have their advantages and drawbacks.
 Brush gutter guards are one of the most popular types although they’re not the most suitable for every situation.

 A brush gutter guard looks like a larger version of a bottle brush and has heavy-duty bristles.
-This type of guard is laid inside the gutter, stops the largest debris from entering, and has several advantages:
+This type of guard is laid inside the gutter, stopping the largest debris from entering.

-· The bristles allow air to circulate and so keep the gutters dry, helping to prevent rust in metal gutters.
+- The bristles allow air to circulate and keep the gutters dry, helping to prevent rust in metal gutters.

 These guards are not perfect, however, and do have some disadvantages over other types:

-· All debris is not blocked by the gutter guards.
-Leaves and other small items of debris can get caught in the bristles, necessitating periodic cleaning to remove them and prevent blockages.
+- All debris is not blocked by the gutter guards.
+Leaves and other small debris items can get caught in the bristles, necessitating periodic cleaning to remove them and prevent blockages.

-· Some people have difficulty removing the brush guards for cleaning since complete lengths have to be taken out together.
+- Some people have difficulty removing the brush guards for cleaning since complete lengths must be taken together.

-If you’re not sure if brush gutters guards are ideal, there are alternative types to consider.
+If you’re unsure if brush gutters guards are ideal, there are alternative types to consider.
 These have different characteristics as well as their own advantages and disadvantages:

-· Foam gutter guards are lengths of polyether foam that fit inside the gutter and let water pass through while obstructing other debris.
-They’re relatively cheap and easy to install but can get clogged with dust and fine particles that are then difficult to remove.
+- Foam gutter guards are lengths of polyether foam that fit inside the gutter and let water pass through while obstructing other debris.
+They’re relatively cheap and easy to install but can get clogged with dust and fine particles that are difficult to remove.

-· Micro mesh gutter guards fit on top of the gutters and prevent leaves and other debris penetrating, which will generally be blown off by wind although they may need to be swept off occasionally.
+- Micro mesh gutter guards fit on top of the gutters and prevent leaves and other debris from penetrating, which will generally be blown off by wind, although they may need to be swept off occasionally.
 They’re particularly effective against pine needles that can penetrate or get stuck in other types.

 Choose carefully to get the best type.
-Micromesh and reverse curve guards are the best against pine needles while all types will work well in stopping leaves from getting through and brush and foam types are the least visible.
-Consult Aussie Gutter Protection if you want independent advice and we’ll tell which is best in your situation.
+Micromesh and reverse curve guards are the best against pine needles, all types will work well in stopping leaves from getting through, and brush and foam types are the least visible.